Fancy Something Differnt? – Try These 4 Unusual Tomato Varieties This Year

 And on the plate they look so exotic.
 I like to keep them whole, so I stuff them.
 That way, you see them in their full glory.

-When it comes to unusual tomato varieties that look good, this is definitely in the top 3.
+When it comes to looks of tomatoes, this unusual variety is definitely in the top 3.

 For look, I rate this tomato a 10!